antononcube/RakuForPrediction-book/Articles/Notebook-transformations.md

 [The first Carlson-Putin interview](https://tuckercarlson.com/putin/) that is processed in the notebooks was held both in English and Russian.
 I think just doing the English study is "half-baked."
 Hence, I did the workflows with the Russian text and translated to Russian the related explanations.

+**Remark:** The Russian versions are done in all three programming languages: Python, Raku, Wolfram Language.
+See [AAn4, AAn5, AAn7].

 ### Using different programming languages